 - Robberson Elementary - The courtyard will be retrofitted with impervious surface removal and addition of a native grass swale, rain barrels, and trees.
-Status: Construction Bids Due November 26, 2013
+Status: Under Construction

 - Boyd Elementary - A portion of the parking lot will be replaced with pervious concrete and a rain barrel will be installed to collect roof runoff.
 Status: Design Complete and Project to be Bid Summer 2014

 - MSU Darr Agricultural Center - A rainwater harvesting system will be installed to collect rainwater from the roof of Pinegar Arena and use it for dust suppression in the indoor and outdoor arenas.
 Status: Design in Progress

 Public Property Retrofits